Priyankasaggu11929/Build-Scripts/README.md

 Many programs and libraries feel it is OK to leak resources, and it screws up a lot testing.
 If you are using Asan or Msan and encounter too many `ERROR: LeakSanitizer: detected memory leaks`, then you may need `LSAN_OPTIONS=detect_leaks=0`.
 Also see [Issue 719, Suppress leak checking on exit](https://github.com/google/sanitizers/issues/719).

-Once finished with testing remove `~/.build-scripts` so everything is rebuilt.
+Once finished with testing perform `rm -rf /var/sanitize` so everything is deleted.

 ## OpenBSD